savnimaheshwari/catapult/README.md

 Clicking a marker smoothly zooms the globe to street level and opens the intelligence panel.

-### 🛰️ Satellite Intelligence Panel
+### Satellite Intelligence Panel
 Each hotspot displays its post-disaster GeoEye-1 or WorldView satellite image alongside key sensor metadata — capture date, ground resolution (GSD), off-nadir angle, sun azimuth, and geographic coverage.

-### 🧠 AI Building Segmentation
+### AI Building Segmentation
 Toggling the "AI Building Segmentation Mask" checkbox overlays the predictions of a trained deep learning model directly on the satellite image.
 The model identifies building footprints as translucent red polygons, letting responders instantly see which structures exist in the affected zone.

-### 📰 Live News Feed
+### Live News Feed
 Each disaster zone is linked to a real-time news feed pulled dynamically from Google News, surfacing the latest relevant articles for that specific event.

-### 📡 Social Feed Panel
+### Social Feed Panel
 A minimizable capsule in the bottom-left corner simulates a live social intelligence feed — aggregating keyword signals the way a real system would monitor Twitter/X Firehose, USGS feeds, and emergency scanner data.

-### 🔒 Proof-of-Human Verification
+### Proof-of-Human Verification
 Access to the platform is gated by **World ID** (by Worldcoin), a sybil-resistant Proof-of-Human protocol.
 This ensures only verified humans — not bots — can interact with the emergency infrastructure.

 ---

 ## Dataset

-All models were trained and evaluated on the **[xBD Dataset](https://xview2.org/)** (xView2 Building Damage), the industry-standard benchmark for satellite-based disaster damage assessment. xBD contains over 850,000 building annotations across 19 different disaster events worldwide, captured via GeoEye-1 and WorldView-2/3 satellites at sub-meter resolution.
+All models were trained and evaluated on the **[xBD Dataset](https://xview2.org/)** (xView2 Building Damage), the industry-standard benchmark for satellite-based disaster damage assessment. xBD contains over 850,000 building annotations across 19 different disaster events worldwide, captured via GeoEye-1 and WorldView-2/3 satellites.

 ---